kleinbottle/swanlotus/content/blogs/rust-euler-one/rust-euler-one.md

 date: "2021-07-31"
 modified: "2023-11-26"
 category: Programming
-tags: Rust, Euler Project, Mathematics
+tags: Rust, Euler Project, A Bit Here a Byte There
 summary: "Rust is _the_ emerging programming language.
 I decided to start learning `Rust` by solving  Euler Project One.
 This is a chronicle of my first efforts, including false starts, errors, backtracks, etc."
 opengraphimage: venn.png
 ---